-Participant 5 describes how being President of the Resident Hall Association allowed her to have fun as an undergraduate, “I was voted president of RHA which is Resident Hall Association.
+Participant 5 described how being President of the Resident Hall Association allowed her to have fun as an undergraduate, “I was voted president of RHA which is Resident Hall Association.
 I helped implement different visitation policies for dorms.
 I made it fun for me, so I had a blast.
 As an undergraduate, I had so much fun.”
 The information from this participant can help with facilitating dialogue relating to diversity and inclusion in her leadership role as President of the Resident Hall which could help with addressing and implementing policies that address the needs and concerns of African American students at her PWI.

 Participant 06 described how being involved in a sorority helped her persist at her PWI.
 “I was fortunate enough to be initiated into Alpha, Kappa Alpha Sorority Incorporated, and that really gave me a strong foundation in a lot of areas.”
 This quote shows the importance of having a sense of belonging.
 Being a member of a sorority has great benefits and offers opportunities for personal growth, leadership, and community development.
 Joining a sorority builds lifelong friendships and helps to develop networking skills.

 Questionnaire Participant 17 described how being involved in organizations helped with persistence and being lonely at a PWI, “Being a member of National Association for the Advancement of Colored People (NAACP), AKA, choir, and a job prevented loneliness from creeping in.”
-Participant 17, 19, and Participant 06 both discussed the importance of campus involvement as well as sorority involvement.
+Participants 17, 19, and 06 all discussed the importance of campus involvement as well as sorority involvement.
 This indicates the importance of having a sense of belonging at a PWI.
 Joining a campus organization that is culturally fitting such as NAACP, African American sorority, or fraternity at a PWI offers a sense of belonging and support for African American students who feel underrepresented on campus.

-Questionnaire Participant 19 described peer connections that helped with persistence at a PWI, “Becoming a part of the Divine Nine and the everlasting friendships that were formed helped with persistence.”
+Participant 19 described peer connections that helped with persistence at a PWI, “Becoming a part of the Divine Nine and the everlasting friendships that were formed helped with persistence.”
 This quote relates to the information received from other participants regarding the importance of campus involvement and having a sense of belonging at PWIs.
 The quotes that were within the data set helped to support the theme.
 A full list of initial codes is listed in Appendix F.

-The outcomes of the reflexivity protocol shows that the approach used is effective in preventing biases in the study that could influence the process and outcomes.
+The outcomes of the reflexivity protocol show that the approach used is effective in preventing biases in the study that could influence the process and outcomes.
 This study used reflexive thematic analysis.
 Reflexive thematic analysis allows the researcher to make sense of the data using their own personal experience (Braun & Clarke, 2022).
 Accountability and trustworthiness were accounted for through the use of note taking and reflection.

-Notes were made on African American faculty and peer’s contributions and what made the participants persist at their PWI.
+Notes were made on African American faculty and peers’ contributions and what made the participants persist at their PWI.
 Notes were also made on the procedures and how the meaning was built from the data.
-Using notes helped with organizing the study and helped with the review of decisions that were made within the study.
+Using notes helped with organizing the study and with the review of decisions that were made within the study.
 For example, the researcher thought the results of the study would clearly show that the contributions from African American faculty and peers contributed to the persistence and success of African American alumni at PWIs.
 In fact, the results varied and showed that some participants had few or did not have any African American faculty.
-Their persistence came from a non-African descent professor.
+Their persistence came from a professor of non-African descent.